What you should know about eczema?

 In all cases, rest assured: eczema is not contagious.

 Stress is often blamed but it is not systematically responsible, quite simply because eczema is not a psychosomatic disorder (meaning it does not result from the mind affecting the body).
 Unfortunately, far too often, people can be heard saying "eczema, it's all in the head".
 Eczema is not in the head but on the skin!

 Perspiration can cause certain flare-ups and this requires implementation of preventive measures, for example, when playing sport.

 Eczema can be linked to allergies.
 This is especially the case with contact eczema, although the substance responsible is often difficult to identify.
+The allergen is sometimes hidden in everyday objects: in a piece of clothing, an accessory, a piece of jewelry or a cosmetic.
 In atopic eczema, the allergy is often less specific and closer to a heightened sensitivity.
 It is determined genetically rather than being an allergy in the true sense.
 Heredity plays a major role in atopic eczema.

 Symptoms of an eczema flare-up

 Another major symptom of eczema is skin dryness, especially in the case of atopic eczema.
 This dryness can spread from head to toe, even in areas other than the eczema plaques.